University Administrative Policies

 5. Review Process

-Each expenditure document submitted by a University department is reviewed for cost allowability and includability by the appropriate accounting office (Main Campus or HSC Unrestricted Accounting, Main or HSC Contract and Grant Accounting, and office of Inventory Control) to determine:
+Each expenditure document submitted by a University department is reviewed for cost allowability and includability by the appropriate accounting office (Main Campus or HSC Unrestricted Accounting, Main or HSC Contract and Grant Accounting, and Office of Inventory Control) to determine:

-• if the costs are allowable,
+• If the costs are allowable,

-• if the charge is correctly accounted for, and
+• If the charge is correctly accounted for, and

-• if the cost is IDC excludable.
+• If the cost is F & A excludable.

 An expenditure document will not be approved until the review process has been completed.
 The steps in the review process are as follows:

-(1) All expenditures are reviewed for compliance with University policies as defined in Section 4.1. herein.
+(1) All expenditures are reviewed for compliance with University policies as defined in Section 4.1 herein.

-(a) If the expenditure complies with University policies, the accountant proceeds to Step (2) for restricted funds and Step (3) for unrestricted funds.
+• If the expenditure complies with University policies, the accountant proceeds to Step (2) for restricted funds and Step (3) for unrestricted funds.

-(b) If the expenditure does not comply with University policies, the accountant returns the document to the submitting department, with an explanation.
+• If the expenditure does not comply with University policies, the accountant returns the document to the submitting department, with an explanation.

-(a) If the expenditure is allowable, the accountant approves it and proceeds to Step (3).
+• If the expenditure is allowable, the accountant approves it and proceeds to Step (3).

-(b) If the expenditure is not allowable, the accountant returns the document to the submitting department, with an explanation.
+• If the expenditure is not allowable, the accountant returns the document to the submitting department, with an explanation.